Madrid in 2 Days: everything you need to know

 Tourist bus through the streets of Madrid| ©Son of Groucho

-Book the Madrid sightseeing bus
+Book the Madrid tourist bus

 Visit the Prado Museum